dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 1. Run Restore.cmd
 1. Open Roslyn.sln

-If you already installed Visual Studio and need to add the necessary work loads or move to Preview 4: do the following:

-- Run the Visual Studio Installer from your start menu.
-You can just search for "Visual Studio Installer".
-If you can't find it, it's typically located at "C:\Program Files (x86)\Microsoft Visual Studio\Installer\vs_installer.exe"
-- The Visual Studio installation will be listed under the Installed section
-- Click on the menu icon (three horizontal lines), click Modify
-- Choose the workloads listed above and click Modify

 ## Running Tests

 There are a number of options for running the core Roslyn unit tests: